 The Stormwater Process in WAKE COUNTY is composed of the following: Presubmittal Meeting, Preliminary Plan Review, Technical Review Committee, Construction Plan Review, Plan Approval, Preconstruction Meeting, Permit Issuance, Permit Completion and Post-Construction Maintenance.
 In addition, Wake County administers the erosion and sediment control and floodplain regulations including related plan review and permit issuance.

 Prior to initiating a stormwater application, the applicant should be familiar with The Wake County Unified Development Ordinance, Article 9: Stormwater Management.
+Please see our standards checklist.
 All applicants must adhere to the Wake County Joint Erosion Control, Stormwater and Floodplain Application, Subdivision Process and/or Commercial Permit Application in addition to the following submittal requirements:

 I. Presubmittal Meeting